Va. House votes to force public colleges to reckon with ties to slavery, create scholarships or other programs

 U-Va. was founded in 1819 by Thomas Jefferson, the third U.S. president, who was himself an enslaver.
 In 2007 its governing board approved a resolution expressing regret for the use of enslaved people at the school.
 In the years since, the reckoning at Charlottesville has accelerated.
 In 2018, U-Va. released a report on the role of slavery at the university.

 “Slavery, in every way imaginable, was central to the project of designing, funding, building, and maintaining the school,” it concluded.
+The university recently finished construction of a Memorial to Enslaved Laborers.

 Review: A powerful new memorial to U-Va.’s enslaved workers reclaims lost lives and forgotten narratives